 In the MAST study, people with migraine were 3.11 times more likely to report gastric ulcers/GI bleeding.1

-Gastroparesis is a delay in stomach emptying without a known blockage or obstruction.
+Gastroparesis is defined as delayed emptying of solids and liquids from the stomach into the small intestine without evidence of a blockage.
 This causes nausea, vomiting and abdominal pain and many of these symptoms overlap with migraine.
 A study found that stomach emptying was delayed in people with migraine.1 Delayed gastric emptying and vomiting can affect the absorption and efficacy of migraine medications.1

 Another study found that out of 511 people with gastroparesis 36.6% reported having migraine attacks.1

 Primary open angle glaucoma (POAG) is an eye condition caused by a reduced drainage in the eye canals due to blocked canals.
 This results in increased eye pressure which causes damage to the optic nerve.
 This condition is one of the leading causes of irreversible blindness.